 Financing capital improvements through debt is an important consideration and a standard funding practice utilized by all municipalities, especially as cities become built out and the more traditional methods of financing through land sales and developer contributions are not as prevalent.
-Pitt Meadows continued to carry a low debt-percapita ratio in 2020.
-The debt-per-capita ratio decreased from \$236 in 2020 to \$212 in 2021, based on the Province of BC Statistics 2020 population estimate of 19,717 as at February 2021.
-The \$212 debt per capita ratio is well within the City's financial capacity.
+The debt-per-capita ratio decreased from \$1,161 in 2022 to \$1,093 in 2023, based on the Province of BC Statistics population estimate of 21,071 for 2023.
+The \$1,093 debt per capita ratio is well within the City's financial capacity.

-The 2021 Financial Plan included repayments to the three outstanding debt issues the City carries with the Municipal Finance Authority for the expansion and renovation of the Civic Centre parkade, the Arena acquisition and construction, and construction of the South Bonson Community Centre.
+The 2023 Financial Plan included repayments to the four outstanding debt issues the City carries with the Municipal Finance Authority for the expansion and renovation of the Civic Centre parkade, the Arena acquisition and construction, and construction of the South Bonson Community Centre as well as the construction of the new police building.